turingschool/try-turing/frontend-advanced/mood-tracker/index.md

 var userInput = document.getElementById('input').value;
 ```

+Now, run the program and click the button.
+This time, we should see the value that was typed in, in our `console.log` or `alert`.

 ## Add Input to Array

 Now that we have the value of the text the user most recently provided, let's add it to the list of all inputs.